SMART SOLAR AMHERST

 WHERE?
 This project would be installed on forested wilderness owned by W.D.
 Cowls, on the south side of Shutesbury Road, close to the Adams Brook, along the Pelham border in North Amherst.

 WHEN?
 Initial contact with Shutesbury Road abutters was made by Cowls/AMP in December 2019, when the Amherst Conservation Commission was in the process of reviewing a required wetlands delineation study.
-Recently Cowls/AMP submitted a Notice of Intent to the town of Amherst Conservation Committee.
+Recently Cowls/AMP submitted a Notice of Intent to the town of Amherst ZBA.
 This is the first step in a process that could lead to a special permit to develop a large-scale solar installation on this land.

 WHY?
 As residents of Amherst, we are the guardians and beneficiaries of its natural resources.
 Though we support renewable energy, we have deep concerns about the serious and adverse effects of this project and its potential long-term harm.